 To adjust, use a number 17 hex wrench.
-The control has 4 complete turns.
+The control has 2.5 complete turns.

 As the control is closed the compression will be harder, on the other hand as it is opened it will be softer.
-The normal standard measure is two turns.
+Normally, the standard measurement would be 2 turns from the completely closed position.